-Pre-tax net cash inflows based on the actual operating net cash inflows generated and projected forwards for a ten year period.
-These cash flows take into consideration periodic capital expenditure based on expected refurbishment costs that will be incurred over the period of projections.
+Net cash inflows based on the actual operating net cash inflows generated and projected forwards for a ten year period.
+These cash flows take into consideration the announced refurbishment project in 2016 and other periodic capital expenditure based on expected refurbishment costs that will be incurred over the period of projections.

-- Growth rate based on management's estimated average growth in the hotel's operating cash flows; and - Discount rate reflecting current market assessments of the uncertainty in the amount and timing of cash flows, and based on current market risk free rates, an equity market risk premium and other risk premiums attached to an investment in the property being valued including any element of projection risk inherent in the projected future cash flows; - Terminal value based on the properties' net operating cash flows at the end of the ten year projection period, and capitalised at a capitalisation rate that reflects the properties' actual location, size and quality and taking into account market data at the valuation date.
+Growth rate based on management's estimated average growth in the hotel's operating cash flows; and reflecting current market assessments of the uncertainty in the amount and timing of cash flows, and based on current market risk free rates, an equity market risk premium and other risk premiums attached to an investment in the property being valued including any element of projection risk inherent in the projected future cash flows;

+based on the properties' net operating cash flows at the end of the ten year projection period, and capitalised at a capitalisation rate that reflects the properties' actual location, size and quality and taking into account market data at the valuation date.